17 Sales Management Skills Every Manager Must Master

 Over the course of the day, sales managers have to wear a lot of hats and constantly change their mindsets.
 The best sales managers have soft sales skills that allow them to be charming and social while remaining deeply analytical and focused.

 To perform well, sales managers need to develop an analytical mindset.
-This state of mind helps them dig deep into the numbers while they maintain control over their targets and the performances of their teams.
+This state of mind helps them dig deep into the numbers while maintaining control over their targets and their teams’ performances.
 This mindset also helps them develop their business acumen.

 How to develop an analytical mindset